Lucrezia (singer)

-Lucrezia is a female singer from Italy, born in Milan.
+Lucrezia is a singer from Italy, born in Milan.
 She is best known for her 2001 cover of Madonna's 1986 hit "Live to Tell", which reached No.2 on Billboard's Hot Dance Music/Club Play chart.
 While Madonna's version was more of a haunting ballad, Lucrezia's cover is much more uptempo.
 This cover received considerable airplay in dance clubs and on MTV.